Repak in File Explorer Menu

 Disclaimer

-While I have tested this on my own Windows 11 system, and no issues have occured, editing the Windows Registry can potentially cause system issues if done incorrectly.
+While I have tested this on my own Windows 11 system, and a Windows 10 VM, and no issues have occured, editing the Windows Registry can potentially cause system issues if done incorrectly.
 Please back up your registry and data before making changes.
 By using this tool, you accept full responsibility for any potential problems.

 Download options